alanbbond/virtualnasfic2020/schedule.md

 ---
 After you go to the [Register Here](/how-to-attend) page and sign the log book, you will see additional pages on this website called "rooms", containing embedded streams and Discord channels.
 Each listing below on this page has a link to its room, which will work after you sign the log book.
 All times are in EDT.

+In addition to browsing events on this page, you can search and sort our schedule on [a NASFiC Guide Site](http://nasfic.mcdemarco.net/).
+Columbus 2020 NASFiC did not make that guide site, and cannot be responsible for what appears in it, and it does not have links to the rooms, but you'll probably find it useful!

 {% include jump_to_event.html content=site.data.schedule %}

 # Events